astral-sh/uv/docs/concepts/resolution.md

 !!! note

-    The `--exclude-newer` option is only applied to packages read from a registry and will not downgrade previously installed packages unless the `--reinstall` flag is provided, in which case uv will perform a new resolution.
+    The `--exclude-newer` option is only applied to packages that are read from a registry (as opposed to, e.g., Git dependencies).
+Further, when using the `uv pip` interface, uv will not downgrade previously installed packages unless the `--reinstall` flag is provided, in which case uv will perform a new resolution.

 ## Learn more